reframejs/reframe/readme.md

   <br/>
   When setting `domStatic: true` to a page config, the page is not hydrated.
   (In other words, the page is not rendered to the DOM but only rendered to HTML.)
-  Not only is computational time saved by skiping rendering to the DOM but also load time is saved by skipping loading JavaScript code.
+  Not only is computational time saved by skipping rendering to the DOM but also load time is saved by skipping loading JavaScript code.
 - **Server-Side Rendering** (**SSR**)
   <br/>
   By default, a page is rendered to HTML on the server before being rendered to the DOM in the browser.
-  Improving the user perceived load time.
+  That improves the user perceived load time.
 - **Optimal HTTP caching**
   <br/>
   Every dynamic server response is cached with a ETag header.
   And every static server response is indefinitely cached.
-  (A static asset is served under a URL that contains the assets' hash and is served with the `Cache-Control` header set to `immutable` and `max-age`'s maximum value.)
 - **Static Rendering**
   <br/>
   When setting `htmlStatic: true` to a page config, the page is rendered to HTML at build-time (instead of request-time).